futpix/caravans-in-australia/content/review/1135-Star-Vision-CX2.md

   ogtitle: "Should I buy CX2 by Star Vision?"
   ogdescription: "The Star Vision CX2 is classed as Off Road, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Combined shower & toilet."
 categories: ["Star Vision"]
-tags: ["Sleeps 2", "Unknown Size", "Off Road", "Combined shower & toilet", "Pop top", "Under 50k"]
+tags: ["Sleeps 2", "Unknown Size", "Off Road", "Combined shower & toilet", "Pop top", "Under 50k", "Made Overseas"]
 totalLength: "5"
 bodyLength: ""
 totalHeight: "2.45"